-We have allocated emergency appointments each day we are open but we will always try and fit you in if we can.
+We have allocated emergency appointments each day we are open for patients who are registered with our practice.
 Please call us on 0113 275 1323 for more information.

 When you call us to make an appointment you will either be answered by a member of our dental team or you will connect to our answering services where you can leave us a message or if it out of hours receive instructions on how to reach a dentist.

-Please note that the weekend emergency dentists service is for registered patients only and there is a call out charge.
+Please note that the weekend emergency dentists service is also only for registered patients only and there is a call out charge.